robotix/2020.robotix.in/_events/bricks.markdown

 * This round will have blocks of different shapes,i.e, cubical and cylindrical.

-* The bot will be given data about how many solid blocks of different shapes will be needed.
+* The robot will be given data about how many solid blocks of different shapes will be needed.

-* The data will be gives via bluetooth in the following format:  ` *X&Y# ` where:
+* The data will be given via bluetooth in the following format: ` *X&Y# ` where:
-	* '*' is start character
+    * ‘*’ is start character
-	* 'X' is number of solid cubical block needed.
+    * ‘X’ is number of solid cubical block needed (Single digit number).
-	* '&' is separator character.
+    * ‘&’ is separator character.
-	* 'Y' is number of solid cylindrical block needed.
+    * ‘Y’ is number of solid cylindrical block needed (Single digit number).
-	* '#' is stop character.
+    * ’#’ is stop character.

+    No quotes (‘’) will be transmitted.
+It is just for participant's understanding.

-* If the bot encounters a hollow block it has to be deposited in the Waste Box at the centre of the arena.
+* If the robot encounters a hollow block it has to be deposited in the Waste Box at the centre of the arena.

-* The bot will have to correctly display which block is needed and which isn’t by lighting up the corresponding LED.
+* The robot will have to correctly display which block is needed and which isn’t by lighting up the corresponding LED.

 * The controller will then have to pick up the blocks and place them in the corresponding zones.

+* Once the robot has successfully placed X and Y blocks in respective zones there must be some indication from the robot that the run has ended.
+The user then has to tell Team Robotix to stop the clock.

 **Round rules:**